liquid-labs/policy-staff/policy/staff/procedures/Terminate Staff.md

-# Offboarding Staff
+# Terminate Staff

 ## Purpose and scope

-These procedures dealing with offboarding a staff member who no longer works for or with the Company.
+These procedures dealing with terminating a staff member who no longer works for or with the Company.
 These procedures apply to both staff and employees.

 ## Procedures